reliablyhq/documentation/docs/guides/ci-pipeline/gitlab-pipeline/index.md

 to your repository.

 :::note Note
-  The sources used in this walkthrough are available in this [demo repository](https://gitlab.com/reliably/reliably-demo/).
+  The source code used in this walkthrough is available in this [demo repository](https://gitlab.com/reliably/reliably-demo/).
 :::